SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 ### CMS Components

 Quick Buy is CMS-driven and consists of the `OpfQuickBuyButtonsComponent` component.

-If you are using the [Spartacus Sample Data Extension](link), the Quick Buy component is already enabled.
-However, if you decide not to use the `spartacussampledata` extension, you can enable the Quick Buy CMS component manually through ImpEx.
+If you are using OPF CTA Quick Buy (for example, PayPal), CTAs are rendered through the `OpfCtaQuickBuyButtons` CMS component.

 ### Adding CMS Component Manually